General Aspects of Tournament Systems and Tiebreakers

 Several tournament systems are available, each of which has different strengths and weaknesses.

 The Round Robin tournament is a tournament where everybody plays against everybody, This system gives players ample opportunity to compete, and is very good at ordering players by strength, though it does not necessarily result in a single winner.
-In most settings however, round robin is unrealistic, because it requires a number of rounds almost equal to the number of players.
-For large groups of players, time constraints do not usually allow this.
+It is usually impractical for tournaments which will have many entrants.
+For example, if you have 16 players then you would need 15 rounds, which might take more than a week of playing.
 It is mostly popular in small groups or when a lot of time is available (such as in a year long competition).

-The Knock-Out tournament system is very good at determining a single winner, and requires a relatively small number of rounds to do this (the 2 log of the number of players).
+The Knock-Out tournament system is very good at determining a single winner, and requires a relatively small number of rounds to do this (The log, with base 2, of the number of players).
 Its drawbacks include that it is not suitable for ordering players other than the tournament winner, and most people don't get to play many games - half of the players in the event would only play 1 round.

 The McMahon system is a variant of the Swiss system, which awards players some initial points based on their grade/rating prior to the tournament.
 This has the drawback that many players will never be able to win the tournament, but the advantage is that it needs even less rounds than Swiss to determine a winner, and also that it eliminates games whose outcome is extremely predictable (such as a 4 dan playing a 7 kyu).
 Other than that, it has the same advantages and drawback as Swiss.
 All players can play all rounds, with the added advantage that they will generally play against interesting opponents (of roughly the same strength).

 The Double Elimination system is a variant of the knock-out, where a player is only knocked out of the tournament after two losses.
 It will find a single winner with more credibility than the knock-out, because a player is not thrown out of the tournament for a single unlucky loss.
 Although having said that, if the tournament winner lost previously to the runner-up the result might be less credible.
 Double elimination has more games per player than the knock-out system, but typically fewer than the Swiss type systems.
-The double elimination does not give an order for players other than the winner, although it often gets the second place correct.
+The double elimination is not very good for ordering players.

 In most tournament systems, it is possible for players to be tied, having the same score at the end of the tournament.
 In some cases, it is desirable to be able to distuingish between these players.
 For example to determine the single tournament winner or to award an indivisible price to one of them.
 In such cases, it is necessary to break the tie, and several method for this are available.